New York, NA

 Misti Norris is a North Carolina native and was raised in Houston and Dallas.
 She is now the chef and creator of Petra and the Beast, a series of pop up dinners with a focus on the use of farms, foraging, fermentation and fire.
 Mist is the former Executive Chef at Small Brewpub and was a Sous Chef at FT33.

 Chef Aron is the Executive Chef of Vacation Bar and also runs a roving dinner series called On the Lam.
 He hails from the Pacific Northwest and made a name for himself in Orange County at such restaurants as The Crosby and The North Left before landing a coveted gig as Chef de Cuisine at Petit Trois under Chef Ludo Lefebvre.
-Now, he's getting back to his roots by creating a series of pop up dinners titled: on the lam.